owntracks/booklet/docs/features/qs-config.md

         }
       ]

 These files must contain an array of valid waypoints, and must be valid JSON.
 Additionally, OTRW files must be of `_type: waypoints` and have a key `waypoints`.
+As a convenience, YAML files (which may be easier to edit) containing an array of waypoints are also supported:

+      - desc: "Delaville Café"
+        rid: delaville-cafe
+        tst: 1708879121
+        rad: 70
+        lat: 48.870737
+        lon: 2.3491583

 During bootstrapping, the users' [inline or .otrc](remoteconfig.md) configuration is adjusted accordingly.